dasl-/keymusix/README.md

 # keymusix

-This version of keymusix uses the jnativehook library to listen for keyboard events.
-It uses overtone to produce sounds upon receiving those keyboard events!
+This is an extension of the master branch.
+It will draw circles to the canvas using Quil upon receiving a keypress event.

-It is set by default to produce sine wave tones.

-Don't forget to checkout all of the other branches:
-* algomap (piano tones)
-* midi (any midi bank on your computer tones!)

 ## Usage